It’s crucial for truckers, regardless of their level of experience or their driving records, to understand their workers’ comp rights.

 Being a trucker isn’t like working in an office.
 You’re out there every day, working with your hands and doing manual labor.
 When not doing that manual labor, you’re in traffic, at the mercy of distracted drivers, weather conditions, drunk drivers and much more.

-Have you been hurt on the job?
-Be sure you understand exactly what steps to take as you move forward with your workers’ compensation claim.
+Have you been hurt on the job in Texas?
+Be sure you understand exactly what steps to take as you move forward with your claim.
 You’re an employee, even if you’re not in the office, and your rights must be respected.
+Contact an experienced Texas workers’ compensation lawyer for assistance.

 Source: Trucking Info, “3 Things Drivers Need to do in Workers’ Comp Claims,” Corey Lile, accessed Sep.
 29, 2017